Ming010915/financial_app/README.md

 3. If the user **corrected** the predicted category, the lowercased merchant name is added to `overrides` — future classifications of that exact name return the corrected category with confidence 1.0.
 (Centroid updates are skipped when an override already covers the merchant.)
 4. The updated `{categories, overrides}` payload is returned and written back to `localStorage` under `flo_centroids`.

+### 6. Custom Budgets

+Custom budgets are defined in the **Budgets** settings view and stored in `flo_custom_budgets` (`localStorage`).

+- **Event budgets** — a name, a spend limit, an optional date range (start / end), and a color.
+Spending is summed from all expense transactions tagged with the budget's ID in the chosen date window.
+- **Category budgets** — a name, a spend limit, a target category, and a color.
+Spending is summed from all expense transactions in that category for the current month.
+- Transactions can be tagged to a budget at the time of entry via the optional **budget tag** drop-down in the Add / Edit form (stored as `budgetId` on the transaction).
+- The Home screen shows a **Custom Budgets widget** with a progress bar per budget; the History filter sheet lets the user filter by budget.

-### 6. Location Autocomplete
+### 7. Location Autocomplete

 When `GOOGLE_PLACES_API_KEY` is set, the server proxies all Google Places calls — the API key never reaches the browser.
 The Add / Edit forms offer:

 - **Near me** — uses `navigator.geolocation`, posts to `/api/places/nearby`, and lists nearby establishments.
 - **Type-ahead** — debounced text search posted to `/api/places/text_search`, biased to the cached position.

-### 7. Currency Conversion
+### 8. Currency Conversion

 The home/summary views aggregate across multi-currency transactions.
 The frontend fetches rates via `GET /api/exchange_rates?base=<DEFAULT>`, which proxies the [Frankfurter](https://www.frankfurter.app) API.
 Rates are cached in `localStorage` per base currency.
+The `rate` field on each transaction stores the exchange rate at the time of entry so historical totals remain accurate if the default currency changes later.

-### 8. AI Spending Overview (RAG)
+### 9. AI Spending Overview (Client-side RAG)

-The **Summary** view generates a personalised 2–3 sentence overview by comparing the current month's spending to similar past months:
+The **Summary** view generates a personalised insight by comparing the current month's spending to similar past months.
+The pipeline runs entirely in the browser until the final generation call:

-1. When a month ends (or manually), the frontend posts `POST /api/summary/store` with the period label, a text description, and category totals.
-2. The server projects the spending vector (normalised per-category amounts) and stores it in a **ChromaDB** collection (`flo_db/`).
+1. **Auto-archiving** — on load, `rebuildSummariesFromExpenses()` computes per-category totals for every completed past month from the expense history and upserts them into `flo_summaries` (`localStorage`).
+No manual archiving step is required.
+2. **Manual archive** — the Summary view also exposes an **Archive current month** action that immediately snapshots the current month's breakdown into `flo_summaries`, useful for mid-month comparisons.
+3. **Similarity retrieval** — `retrieveSimilarSummaries()` projects the current spending onto a normalised category vector and computes cosine similarity against stored month vectors entirely in JavaScript.
+The top-2 nearest neighbours are passed as `retrieved_json` to the server.
-3. On the Summary view, `GET /api/summary/overview` retrieves the most similar stored months (nearest-neighbour on spending vectors), builds a context prompt, and asks Gemini to write the overview.
+4. `GET /api/summary/overview` receives the current spending breakdown, days elapsed, and pre-retrieved context, then asks Gemini to write a 2–3 sentence insight comparing this month to the retrieved months.
-4. The overview and the periods it was based on are displayed in the AI card.
+5. The insight and the periods it was based on are displayed in the AI card.

-### 9. Gemini Retry & Model Fallback
+### 10. Gemini Retry & Model Fallback

 All Gemini calls go through `services/gemini_utils.py`: